mathcoder3141/doomsday/README.md

 1. I just learned Docker and I already had this script so I wanted to put what I learned into practice.

-2. Not everyone has Python on their machine so this allows you to execute the script without having Python on your machine
+2. Not everyone has Python on their machine so this allows you to execute the script without having Python on your machine.

 ## How do I run this?